-Dr. Minor is currently accepting new students for enrollment in Fall 2015.
+Dr. Minor is currently NOT accepting new students for enrollment in Fall 2016.

-Minor, K. S., & Lysaker, P. H. (In Press).
+Minor, K. S., & Lysaker, P. H. (2014).
 Necessary, but not sufficient: Links between neurocognition, social cognition, and metacognition in schizophrenia are moderated by disorganized symptoms.
-Schizophrenia Research.
+Schizophrenia Research, 159, 198-204.

 Minor, K. S., & Cohen, A. S. (2012).
 The role of atypical semantic activation and stress in schizotypy: Implications for odd speech.
 Journal of Psychiatric Research, 46(9), 1231-1236.